SEKOIA-IO/documentation/docs/getting_started/regions.md

 ## Watch out for region-specific URLS

-!!!warning
+!!! warning
     ✋ Please note: The region in which you are located has an impact on the product URLs.

-!!!warning
+!!! warning
-⌛ Some URLS may change before January 2024
+    ⌛ Some URLS may change before January 2024.

-When you find urls of the type <code>app.sekoia.io</code> in the product documentation, be sure to replace this value with that of your region ("URL" in the tables below).
+When you find URLs of the type <code>app.sekoia.io</code> in the product documentation, be sure to replace this value with that of your region ("URL" in the tables below).

 For example, if you're in the FRA2 region, replace <code>app.sekoia.io</code> with <code>fra2.app.sekoia.io</code>

 ## France - FRA1

-For companies wishing to host their data in France
+For companies wishing to host their data in France:

 <table style="width:100%">
     <tbody>